dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 # Call `mru files list` when pressing <leader key>o:
 map global user o
-  -docstring 'open old files
+  -docstring 'open old files'
   ':evaluate-commands %sh{ mru-files list --kakoune }<ret>'
 ```

-Note the `--kakoune` option when calling `mru-files list`: we need to call the `menu` command so that we can present the list of MRU files to the user and open the file when its selected.
+Note the `--kakoune` option when calling `mru-files list`: we need to call the `menu` command so that we can present the list of MRU files to the user and open the file when it's selected.

 It looks like this: